mchueakh/DSI_project2/README.md

 3. Size of basement area
     * every one square feet step up, the price increase about 14,928 US dollar

-### A house agency staff should focus on house that has big groud living and basement area and also good material quality then they get high commision.
+#### House agency staffs should focus on house that has big groud living and basement area and also good material quality then they get high commision.